AUTHENTICATION GUIDE

 Report the Seller

-You should also report the seller to the platform.
-It helps protect the next person from getting scammed.
-You can also report the counterfeit to Golden Goose's brand protection team and, in the US, to the Federal Trade Commission (FTC).
+Report the seller to the platform to protect others.
+You can also report counterfeits to Golden Goose's brand protection team or the FTC (in the US).

 Frequently Asked Questions